-The critical feminist theory and social learning theory also share the need for victims to have some feelings of control before they are able to leave an abusive relationship permanently and reduce their risk of future victimization.
+The critical feminist theory also highlights the need for victims to have some feelings of control before they are able to leave an abusive relationship permanently and reduce their risk of future victimization.
 For the criminal justice system, this indicates a need to involve the victim at every stage of the criminal justice process and to direct the victim to the appropriate agencies to assist with maintaining economic independence and other necessary services.
 This cooperative effort between nonprofit agencies, community-based agencies, and the criminal justice system must be able to provide services to the victim immediately, or the victim may be pressured to return to the abusive situation due to lack of resources.
-Failure to assist victims of domestic violence may lead to a cycle of victimization and offending that will further instill a permanent sense of helplessness for the victim.

-Although the historical acceptance of domestic violence cannot be altered, changing societal attitudes regarding domestic violence and empowering victims of domestic abuse are the best approaches for deterring future incidents of violence and reducing the cost to society in general.
-The criminal justice system must cooperate with religious, educational, and social institutions to educate the general public on the social costs and potential dangers of domestic violence in order to establish intolerance towards any form of domestic violence.
+In conclusion, changing societal attitudes regarding domestic violence and empowering victims of domestic abuse are the best approaches for deterring future incidents of violence and reducing the cost to society in general.